 Sophos Responsible Disclosure Policy

 As a security company, keeping our customers safe is Sophos’s primary concern.
-Sophos is a member of the Cloud Security Alliance.
-All Sophos products are created with security in mind, security from attacks against the systems we are protecting, and attacks on our software itself.
-Sophos also uses a Secure Development Lifecycle to bake security into its products from design through development and release.
+Sophos uses a Secure Development Lifecycle process to integrate security into its products from design, through development and release.
 However, sometimes vulnerabilities escape detection, or new exploits are released after the product is already on the market.

 If you are a security researcher and have discovered a security vulnerability in our products, we appreciate your help in disclosing it to us in a responsible manner.